r-pufky/ansible_collection_srv/docs/dev/docstrings/variables.md

     *: Tokens as specified from TOKENS section (see reference).
     *: ENVIRONMENT VARIABLES as specified from tokens section (see reference).
   ':': clarify colon usage or cases where colon could be confused.

+Special Case:
+  * All paths are prepended with some_var.
+  * Wildcards allowed.
 ```

 ### Docstring: `Values`